reliqarts/laravel-docweaver/readme.md

 # Laravel Docweaver

-A simple Laravel 5.x/6.x product documentation package.
+An easy-to-use product documentation package for Laravel.

 Docweaver is suitable for product documentation and/or knowledge bases.
 Converts folder(s) of .md files into full-bread complete documentation.
 Docweaver is inspired by Laravel's very own documentation.